 How To Become An Environmental Engineer

-Are you passionate about engineering with a deep love for the environment and a desire to promote ecological and human health?
-If so, you may be an ideal candidate for a career in environmental engineering.
+An environmental engineer has a deep love for the environment and a desire to promote ecological and human health.
 Environmental engineering is a swiftly growing field which unites the disciplines of engineering and ecology.
 Engineers in this field apply their advanced knowledge to solving practical engineering problems and protecting the environment and human health in the process.
 They create solutions which not only provide convenience, but also preserve the world we live in.

 It’s no secret that the environmental problems faced by the world today are immense.
 If you are one of those who wish to be part of the solution, a career as an environmental engineer would put you in a position to help.
 In this profession, you will use your engineering knowledge to design projects that will protect the environment.
 These include air pollution control systems, waste-to-energy conversion facilities and water reclamation plants.
 You will be evaluating and updating environmental investigation reports and inspecting public and private facilities and programs to ensure that it complies with environmental regulations.
 When there are industrial accidents, you will be called upon to advise companies and government agencies about proper cleanup procedures.

 Although technical engineering knowledge is a must to become an environmental engineer, you need to also possess a vivid imagination so you can visualize how a particular design will affect people, other equipment and more importantly, the environment.
 You must also have outstanding problem-solving skills since you will be anticipating potential problems so that they don’t happen and giving solutions to difficulties that are already taking place to minimize losses.